-Year 4 – Autumn
+Year 4 – Spring

 What are we getting up to this term?

-Year four will continue to have their P.E lessons on Tuesday mornings in school this half term and will be doing gymnastics.
-In addition to this, the class will be going swimming every Thursday morning.
-This will continue until the second half of the Spring term.
+Year four will continue to have their usual P.E lesson on Tuesday mornings this half term and will be doing gymnastics.
+Furthermore, swimming will continue for the first half of the spring term.

 It has been a great year so far.
 I am really looking forward to the subjects we will be studying this term and I’m sure we will continue to enjoy our learning at school this term and for the rest of the year.